RB3 Gen 2 Vision Kit

 Your development kit has two built-in cameras, but you can only read data from the cameras using a GStreamer pipeline with the qtiqmmfsrc plugin (part of the IM SDK).

-For a Python example, see qc-ai-docs-examples-imsdk/rb3-builtin-cameras.
+For a Python example, see qc-ai-test-docs-examples/rb3-builtin-cameras.

 Or, to stream camera to data to a file, open a terminal on your device and run: